-The conjecture~\eqref{BirchSwinnertonDyer2} is one of the Millennium Problems, but the less famous conjecture~\eqref{BirchSwinnertonDyer} may turn out to be much more important.
-In fact, Goldfeld~\cite{Goldfeld1982} showed that~\eqref{BirchSwinnertonDyer} implies not only~\eqref{BirchSwinnertonDyer2}, but also the Riemann Hypothesis for $L(s,E)$.
-Nowadays, the conjecture~\eqref{BirchSwinnertonDyer} is seen as a pioneering insight towards DRH, because the left-hand side of~\eqref{BirchSwinnertonDyer} is the Euler product of $L(s, E)$ at the central point $s = 1$.
-In the case of $r = 0$, it implies the convergence of the Euler product at~$s = 1$ if we assume $L(1, E) \ne 0$.
+The conjecture~\eqref{BirchSwinnertonDyer2} is one of the Millennium Problems, but the less famous conjecture~\eqref{BirchSwinnertonDyer} is more important.
+In fact, Goldfeld~\cite{Goldfeld1982} showed that~\eqref{BirchSwinnertonDyer} implies not only~\eqref{BirchSwinnertonDyer2}, but also the Riemann hypothesis for $L(s,E)$.
+Nowadays, the conjecture~\eqref{BirchSwinnertonDyer} is seen as a pioneering insight towards DRH since the left-hand side of~\eqref{BirchSwinnertonDyer} matches the Euler product of $L(s, E)$ at $s = 1$.
+When $r = 0$, it implies the convergence of the Euler product at~$s = 1$ if $L(1, E) \ne 0$.